 Total revenue grew 47% year-on-year in the first quarter, 97% in the second quarter, and 96% in the third quarter over the previous year.
 The fourth-quarter report has yet to be released as of writing this article.

 Shopify has been pushing international growth even without the pandemic.
-We’re going to look through some of the global projects the eCommerce giant has been pursuing in 2020, plus how you, as an e-merchant, can benefit from this.
+We'll look through some of their global projects in 2020 to see how e-merchants benefit from them.

 Grab yourself a coffee.
 And let’s get into it.

 New international selling features

 With Shopify international expansion, new selling features have made it possible to deliver a fantastic shopping experience in any country.
 This UX upgrade will grow your conversions in new markets and ultimately scale your business.

 There are two main new Shopify international selling features.

 Shopify now allows you to create separate domains for different countries.
 Website visitors will be automatically redirected to their local domain where they can see your store in their language and currency.